reapp/reapp-ui/docs/core/inputarray.md

 ### Contributing

 Basically, fork the repository and send a pull request.
 It can be difficult to review these, so here are some general rules to follow for getting your PR accepted more quickly:

 - All new properties and exposed component function should be documented in the README.md
 - Break your changes into smaller, easy to understand commits.
 - Send separate PRs for each commit when possible.
-- Feel free to rebase, merge, and rewrite commits to make them more readible.
+- Feel free to rebase, merge, and rewrite commits to make them more readable.
 - Add comments explaining anything that's not painfully obvious.
-- Add unittests for your change if possible.
+- Add unit tests for your change if possible.
 - The validation is still under development, we would greatly appreciate commits on the validation piece.

 [reactecf]: https://facebook.github.io/react/tips/expose-component-functions.html